lazydistribution/tree_structure_testing/README.md

 ```
 composer init
 ```
-If you want to use build in shell project you need that God damn faker.
+If you want to use build in shell project RandomTreeShell you need that God damn faker.

 ## Base url